 NOTE: Your path may be different depending on the install location of Anaconda.

-At this point you can install the package on your local machine by running the following command
+Install the package on your local machine by running:

 conda install postgis --use-local